 More healthy smoothie recipes to try

-And if you like carrot cake smoothie, then make sure to try these:
+And if you liked this carrot cake smoothie, then make sure to try these:

 If you try this carrot cake smoothie recipe, please leave a comment and a rating and let me know how much you liked it!